-Koonce, L., N. Seybert, and J. Smith, "Causal Reasoning in Financial Reporting and Voluntary Disclosure," Accounting, Organizations, and Society, In Press, 2011 (available on AOS website or SSRN).
+Koonce, L., N. Seybert, and J. Smith, "Causal Reasoning in Financial Reporting and Voluntary Disclosure," Accounting, Organizations, and Society (May-July 2011): 209-225.

 There are several papers debating the success of empirical research in economics in the spring 2010 issue of the Journal of Economic Perspectives.
 Much of this debate applies to empirical accounting research.
 They are worth reading at some point.